Carreau/talks/2017-08-13-pybay/pybay.md

 Update your documentation and scripts to use `pip install [-e] .`

-Reiteration: Do not use `python setup.py <…>`;
+Reiteration: Do not use `python setup.py <...>`;
-it ignores `requires_python`
+it ignores `requires_python` for dependencies.

 --

 ## Communicate

-Let it be know to your community what your intentions are.
+Let it be known to your community what your intentions are.
 Do not let people be surprised.
 Hopefully they will be prepared.

 --